Basic Svelte

 Conclusion

-store represents the current navigation.
-When a navigation starts — because of a link click, or a back/forward navigation, or a programmatic goto
+The navigating store represents the current navigation.
+When a navigation starts — because of a link click, or a back/forward navigation, or a programmatic goto — the value of navigating will become an object with the following properties:

-— the type of navigation, e.g.link
+fromandto— objects withparams,routeandurlpropertiestype— the type of navigation, e.g.link,popstateorgoto

 For complete type information visit the

 It can be used to show a loading indicator for long-running navigations.
-In this exercise, src/routes/+page.server.js
+In this exercise, src/routes/+page.server.js and src/routes/about/+page.server.js both have an artificial delay.
+Inside src/routes/+layout.svelte, import the navigating store and add a message to the nav bar:

 src/routes/+layout